UPPMAX/HPC-python/docs/day4/gpu.rst

 Numba example
 -------------

-Numba is installed on some of the centers as a module (HPC2N, LUNARC, C3SE, and UPPMAX (only for Python 3.12.3, numba/0.60.0-foss-2024a), but not on NSC except in a very old version.
-Because of this we will use a virtual environment for NSC.
+Numba is installed on some of the centers as a module (HPC2N, LUNARC, and C3SE).
+For UPPMAX and NSC we'll use virtual environments.

 .. admonition NOTE